Best Endpoint Backup Solution for Windows PCs and Servers

 ◆ Scheduled/automatic backup.
 Automatically run backup tasks in the background by customizing the backup schedule, eliminating the need to set up a backup task each time.

 ◆ Backup to All locations.
-You can save your backup to local storage, external drive, NAS drive,
+You can save your backup to local storage, external drive, NAS drive.
+And you can archive your backup to cloud storage like Amazon S3.

 ◆ When restoring an endpoint backup, you can choose which backup point, which full, incremental or differential backup to restore from.
 You can also perform in-place recovery, or restore to another endpoint on the network.